mdancho84/mdancho84.github.io/_posts/2021-03-02-use-dataexplorer-for-EDA.md

 image_preview: "/assets/dataexplorer_thumbnail_2.jpg"

 ---
-**Data Scientists spend 80% of their time** just trying to understand and prepare data for analysis!
+Did you know that **80% of data science** is spent _cleaning & preparing_ data for analysis?
+Yep, that's right! _NOT_ modeling (the fun stuff).
 This process is called Exploratory Data Analysis (EDA).

-R has an excellent EDA​ productivity-enhancer: It's called `DataExplorer​`.
-And I'm going to get you up and running with `DataExplorer` in under 5-minutes (here's what you learn):
+R has an excellent Exploratory Data Analysis solution: It's called `DataExplorer​`.
+And I'm going to get you up and running with `DataExplorer` in under 5-minutes.
+Here's what you learn in this R-Tip:

-1. How to make an Automatic EDA Report in seconds with `DataExplorer`
+1. **How to make an Automatic EDA Report in seconds with `DataExplorer`**
 2. **BONUS: How to use the 7 most important EDA Plots to get exploratory insights.**

 # R-Tips Weekly